Jacob Theodor Klein: System of classification

 Inspired by Johann Phillipp Breyne, Klein developed an interest in science as early as 1713 and began publishing in 1722.
 He was especially interested in the systematic classification of living organisms, but excluded insects from his classifications.
 His system was based on external, easily identifiable traits, such as the number, shape and position of limbs.
-This put his work in opposition with that of Carl von Linné, of whom he was critical, and whose work has since garnered more widespread recognition, though some of Klein's classifications are still in use, for example, in the naming of echidnoderms.
+This put his work in opposition with that of Carl von Linné, of whom he was critical, and whose work has since garnered more widespread recognition, though some of Klein's classifications are still in use, for example, in the naming of echinoderms.
 His work on sea urchins was the most prominent source of information on the species at the time.
 His essay Tentamen Herpetologiae (1755) featured the first mention of the term herpetology - the study of amphibians.
 However, his system of classification meant that species such as frogs and lizards, which belong to amphibians and reptiles respectively, were not distinguished as belonging to separate classes.
 Klein was critical of Linnaeus' system of classification, believing only easily recognisable features could be used to classify animals, as Adam had done when naming animals according to the Biblical story of creation.